-The participants kept track of their "off" time in a diary and answered questionnaires about their overall health and their symptoms.
+The participants answered questionnaires about their overall health and their symptoms.

-The study doctors checked the participants' heart health using an electrocardiogram, also called an ECG at some clinic visits.
+The study doctors checked the participants' heart health using an electrocardiogram, also called an ECG, at some visits.

-After getting the last treatment, the participants visited their clinic 1 time.
+After the study, the participants visited their clinic 1 time.
 The study doctors asked about their health and any medical problems they were having.
-This part lasted up to 4 weeks.
+This part lasted 4 weeks.